BAC Calculator — UK Drink-Drive Limits 2026

 No. This calculator is for educational purposes only.
 Individual metabolism varies enormously.
 You could have a lower BAC than predicted and still be impaired.
 Or your BAC could be higher.
 The only safe policy is to not drive after drinking any alcohol.

-What are a standard "unit" of alcohol?
+What is a standard unit of alcohol?

 Related calculators